Magento 2 AMP Extensions

-As a Magento merchant, you might have already faced the following problem: the slower you pages are, the more customers abandon your store.
-We’ve created several guides related to the most vital performance improvements for both platform versions (Magento Performance Guide, Magento 2 Performance Guide), and today we’d like to draw your attention to Google AMP which stands for Accelerated Mobile Pages.
+As a Magento merchant, you might have already faced the following problem: the slower your pages are, the more customers abandon your store.
+We’ve created several guides related to the most vital performance improvements for both platform versions (Magento Performance Guide, Magento 2 Performance Guide), and today we’d like to draw your attention to Google AMP, which stands for Accelerated Mobile Pages.
 More and more people start using smartphones to purchase online, so mobile support for ecommerce websites is a must.
-But your store not only should have a responsive layout or a separate mobile version, but also be fast and agile.
-In order to achieve this goal, we propose you to install one of Magento 2 AMP extensions mentioned in this post.
+But your store should not only have a responsive layout or a separate mobile version but also be fast and agile.
+To achieve this goal, we propose installing one of the Magento 2 AMP extensions mentioned in this post.

 The Google AMP project was developed to solve the problem of choice related to the user experience/monetization binary opposition.
-A small viewing surface and the desire to get as higher monetization as possible lead to the problem when store visitors get slow mobile websites with lots of unwanted content.
-As a result, they neither click on ads, nor stay on the website.
+A small viewing surface and the desire to get higher monetization lead to the situation when store visitors get slow mobile websites with lots of unnecessary content.
+As a result, they neither click on ads nor stay on the store.
 But how does AMP solve the problem?

-The usage of the Google AMP cache is optional, but it also plays an important role in making store pages faster.
-It fetches and stores AMP HTML pages and optimizes both images and assets improving website performance.
+The usage of the Google AMP cache is optional, but it also plays a vital role in making store pages faster.
+It fetches and stores AMP HTML pages and optimizes both images and assets, improving website performance.
 And there is an AMP validation system built into the cache, so you can get lots of benefits by leveraging this third key component of the project.
 For further information about the project, check this

 Magento 2 AMP Integration

 A balance between ecommerce functionality and mobile performance has been achieved.
-The project fully supports integration with various inventory management platforms, allows customers to select product options in real time (yes, all product types are supported!), leverages cart and checkout functionality, enables real time pricing and related products showcasing, and allows using security (!!!) and payment options.
-Nothing similar was possibly when the project was launched.
+The project fully supports integration with various inventory management platforms, allows customers to select product options in real time (yes, all product types are supported!), leverages cart and checkout functionality, enables real-time pricing and related products showcasing, and allows using security (!!!) and payment options.
+Nothing similar was possible when the project was launched.

 - Post-rendered content processing;